 Free Booklet Available:

-To receive a free copy of the 14-page booklet from which this article was taken, send a stamped (66 cents postage for 2 ounces mailed to address in USA), self-addressed #10 envelope or 6 x 9 envelope to:
+To receive a free copy of the 14-page booklet from which this article was taken, send a request to:

 FNA Patient’s Guide

 PO Box 1102

 Or e-mail firstname.lastname@example.org to request a free copy be sent to you.